raybeecham/raybeecham/README.md

 _May 2023 - August 2023_

-- Conducted research on lighweight block cipher algorithms and their implications in relation to cybersecurity.
+- Conducted research on lightweight block cipher algorithms and their implications in relation to cybersecurity.
-- Conducted Research on smart contracts and different machine learning techniques and models for vulnerability detection.
+- Conducted Research on smart contracts and different machine-learning techniques and models for vulnerability detection.
 - Assisted in peer review of research papers including a summarization, comments on soundness, significance, novelty, verifiability & transparency, presentation, strengths, weaknesses, minor issues.
-- Conducted Research on Hyperledger-Fabric and it's potential use cases for IoT network security.
+- Conducted Research on Hyperledger-Fabric and its potential use cases for IoT network security.

 **Software Product and Platform Engineer Senior Analyst**